mandiehyewon/goodviews_ecg/README.md

 ## Paper
 This repo contains a code implementation of the [final project document](assets/Finding%20_Good%20Views_%20of%20Electrocardiogram%20Signals%20for%20Inferring%20Abnormalities%20in%20Cardiac%20Condition.pdf) of [6.867 Machine Learning](http://www.ai.mit.edu/courses/6.867-f04/) at MIT.

-If you use our code or refer to our result in your research, please cite:
+- If you use our code or refer to our result in your research, please cite:
 ```
 @inproceedings{jeonggoodview2021,
-  author = {Jeong, Hyewon and Yun,Suyeol and Adam, Hammaad},
+  author = {Jeong, Hyewon and Yun, Suyeol and Adam, Hammaad},
   title = {Finding "Good Views" of Electrocardiogram Signals for Inferring Abnormalities in Cardiac Condition},
   booktitle = {Preprint},
   year = {2021}